rbsdcom/MODBUS-Zabbix/README.md

 Congratulations!
 You have successfully integrated Modbus devices with Zabbix using the Modbus plugin.
 You can now monitor and collect data from Modbus devices through the Zabbix monitoring system.

-Agora, configure o Zabbix GUI.
+Now, configure the Zabbix GUI.

 # 5. Configurando Zabbix GUI

-* Criando um host
+* Criating a host

     - Host Name
     - Host Group
-    - E demais informações do Host
+    - And others Host Informations

-* Criando um Item Modbus
+* Criating a Modbus Item

     - Name
-    - Selecione o Tipo Zabbix Agente
+    - Select type Zabbix Agent
-    - Tipo de informação referente ao parametro
+    - Type of information related to the parameter
     - Key: modbus.get[MB1,,,EndereçoKey]
-    - Inserir as demais informações de parametros de coleta (Units, update interval etc.)
+    - Insert the remaining information for data collection parameters (Units, update interval etc.)

 ## Contributing